not-a-dogOK/hack-assembler/README.md

 # API
 run a line in the follwing order:
-1) gets line.
+For each line
+Program read the line via user input
-2) fr pass on line.
+First pass on the line
-3) sc pass on line.
+Second pass on the line
+Write it in “output.hack”